ErikPlachta/website_Example_Client-Requesting-Changes/README.md

 ## Resources & Reference

 The original content was provided by @[Xandromus](https://github.com/Xandromus) on the repo [urban-octo-telegram](https://github.com/coding-boot-camp/urban-octo-telegram).
-> I've saved and included the original content within the folder originals in the root of this repo for easy awareness and to ensure if it's accuracy to my work.
+> I've saved and included the original content within the folder originals in the root of this repo for easy awareness and to ensure it's accuracy to my work.

 [(Back to Top)](#01-html-css-and-git-code-refactor)